getsentry/sentry-python/README.md

 - [API Reference](https://getsentry.github.io/sentry-python/)

 ### Migrating from `raven-python`? 🐦➡️🦸
-If you’re still using `raven-python` (RIP 🪦), we’ve made the migration to the new Sentry SDK super smooth.
+If you’re still using `raven-python`, we’ve made the migration to the new Sentry SDK super smooth.
 [Check out this guide](https://docs.sentry.io/platforms/python/migration/) to switch things over seamlessly.

 ## Integrations 💥